-ISHIKAWA HEADS TO MEXICO WITH EYE ON PGA TOUR RETURN
+Ishikawa heads to Mexico with eye on PGA TOUR return

 Ishikawa has made 147 career starts on the PGA TOUR, registering 11 top-10s and 24 top-25s.
 His best finishes were a pair of second-place results at the 2012 Puerto Rico Open and T2 at the 2013 Shriners Hospitals for Children Open.
 Other highlights include a T4 result at the 2011 WGC-FedEx St Jude Invitational and a commendable T8 at THE PLAYERS in 2015.

 He is determined to continue building on a successful 2019 season and knows he must improve his driving accuracy.
-While he ranked ninth in Japan in driving distance with an average of 300 yards last year, his fairways hit percentage was a mere 52 percent.
+While he ranked ninth in Japan in driving distance with an average of 300 yards last year, his he hit a mere 52 percent of his fairways.

 “It was a good season for me.
 Winning three tournaments in one season is a great result for any player.
 To me, I still felt it was a tough season because I struggled off the tee and had a lot of missed shots.
 The good news was my irons and putting have become sharper and more consistent.
 If I can improve my shots off the tee, I think I can continue winning this year."

 Ishikawa’s best route back onto the PGA TOUR would be via the Non-Member category, which was the path he used to earn his card in 2012.
-He has made two starts so far in the 2019-20 PGA TOUR Season, finishing T51 and T67 in the inaugural ZOZO CHAMPIONSHIP in Japan and WGC-HSBC Champions in China during the Asian swing in October where he got into the field through the Japan Golf Tour ranking.
+He has made two starts so far in the 2019-20 PGA TOUR Season, finishing T51 and T67 in the inaugural ZOZO CHAMPIONSHIP in Japan and WGC-HSBC Champions in China, respectively, during the Asian swing in October, where he got into the fields through his Japan Golf Tour ranking.
 His exemption into Mexico next week is also via his home circuit.

-As much as he is desperate to return to the PGA TOUR, Ishikawa knows only too well that his road back to redemption will require lots of patience and dedication.
-He has been rebuilding his game and getting his body stronger, noting that the world’s top-10 golfers were “physically stronger”.
+As much as he wants to return to the PGA TOUR, Ishikawa knows that his road back to redemption will require lots of patience and dedication.
+He has been rebuilding his game and getting his body stronger, noting that the world’s top 10 golfers were “physically stronger”.

 “I used to focus a lot on the technical side of the game,” said Ishikawa.
 “And when I was out injured, I had a lot of support from my trainer and we started doing more physical training, strengthening my back and rebuilding the body.
 I think I have become stronger on this area which will help me in the future.”